What is IC Diagnostics™?

 IC Diagnostics™ is a proprietary process that examines whether a group of workers not being treated as employees would pass the applicable tests for independent contractor (IC) status under governing state and federal laws, and then offers a number of practical, alternative solutions to enhance compliance with those laws.
 Unfortunately, there is no one standard IC test under all federal laws, and most states have IC tests that not only vary from the federal laws but also differ from the laws in other states – even though some IC tests appear to be similarly worded.
 This creates a greater challenge for companies operating nationwide or in a number of different states.

-Step 1 – Assessment, Measurement, Alternatives: The IC Diagnostics™ process – developed, refined, and improved over a period of four years – assesses well over 48 relevant factors indicating IC or employee status.
-It then measures the company’s compliance with each of the applicable federal and state laws on an IC Compliance Scale™, which offers a range of alternative ways to enhance IC compliance, including restructuring, re-distribution, reclassification, or variations thereof.
+Step 1 – Assessment, Measurement, Alternatives: The IC Diagnostics™ process – developed, refined, and improved over a period of six years – assesses well over 48 relevant factors indicating IC or employee status.
+It then measures the company’s compliance with each of the applicable federal and state laws on an IC Compliance Scale™, which is calibrated to offer a range of alternative ways to enhance IC compliance, including restructuring, re-distribution, reclassification, or variations thereof.
 The use of IC Diagnostics™ thereby offers businesses and other organizations (such as non-profits and governmental units) that currently use ICs a thorough understanding of the extent to which each alternative can minimize or eliminate future misclassification liability.

 Step 2 – Restructuring and Re-documentation: If IC Diagnostics™ indicates that the restructuring alternative is a sound choice, most companies tend to elect this alternative.
 For some, restructuring may be modest; for others, it may need to be more substantial – but in either case the objective is not to change the business model but rather to retain its essential components.